-Role Name Contract Duration Period of Notice (2) (3) Termination payments provided for by contract (1)

-Chief Executive Officer James Corbett (4) Three years Termination by the 12 months

-(CEO) with .
-Company with or without

-automatic Cause- No notice period.

-one-year Termination by executive-

-extensions with or without Good

-on each Reason - 90 days prior

-anniversary.

-Former Chief Financial Michael Holder Open ended Involuntary termination 9 months

-Officer (CFO) contract without Cause or

-resignation with Good

-Reason: 3-month notice

-period

-Former Chief Operating Kathy McGee Open ended Involuntary termination 9 months

-Officer (COO) contract without Cause or

-resignation with Good

-Reason: 3-month notice

-T period 0 1

-Chief Commercial Officer Erin Liberto Open ended Involuntary termination 9 months

-(CCO) contract without Cause or

-resignation with Good

-Reason: 3-month notice

-A 1 0 1 1 0 1.1 period 0 4

-Chief Technology Officer Andrew Quick Open ended Involuntary termination 9 months

-(CTO) contract without Cause or

-resignation with Good

-Reason: 3-month notice

-C 1 (C 1 (C C) D 0 period 0

-General Counsel (GC) Donna Shiroma Open ended Involuntary termination without Cause or 9 months

-contract

-resignation with Good

-Reason: 3-month notice

-period

-- (1) Termination payments only in the event of employment termination for involuntary termination without cause or termination for "good reason". - (2) "Cause" For the Former CFO and Former COO, CCO, CTO and GC, Cause is defined as: conviction of, or a plea of guilty or nolo contendere to, a felony or crime involving moral turpitude; participation in an act of fraud or theft; willful and material breach of any contractual, statutory, fiduciary or common law duty owed to the Company; intentional and repeated failure of Executive to perform Executive's job duties after receiving notice of the stated deficiencies and Executive willfully falling to address the deficiencies and deliberately continuing to not perform stated job duties; or any willful, deliberate, premeditated act by Executive that materially and demonstrably injures the reputation, business or a business relationship of the Company.
+Role Name Contract Duration Period of Notice (2) (3) Termination payments provided for by contract (1) Chief Executive Officer (CEO) James Corbett (4) Three years with automatic Termination by the Company with or without Cause- No notice period.
+12 months one-year extensions on each anniversary.
+Termination by executive- with or without Good Reason - 90 days prior written notice.
+Former Chief Financial Officer (CFO) Michael Holder Open ended contract Involuntary termination without Cause or resignation with Good Reason: 3-month notice period 9 months Former Chief Operating Officer (COO) Kathy McGee Open ended contract Involuntary termination without Cause or resignation with Good Reason: 3-month notice period 9 months Chief Commercial Officer (CCO) Erin Liberto Open ended contract Involuntary termination without Cause or resignation with Good Reason: 3-month notice period 9 months Chief Technology Officer (CTO) Andrew Quick Open ended contract Involuntary termination without Cause or resignation with Good Reason: 3-month notice period 9 months General Counsel (GC) Donna Shiroma Open ended contract Involuntary termination without Cause or resignation with Good Reason: 3-month notice period 9 months fraud or theft; willful and material breach of any contractual, statutory, fiduciary or common law duty owed to the Company; intentional and repeated failure of Executive to perform Executive's job duties after receiving notice of the stated deficiencies and Executive willfully falling to address the deficiencies and deliberately continuing to not perform stated job duties; or any willful, deliberate, premeditated act by Executive that materially and demonstrably injures the reputation, business or a business relationship of the Company.
 For the CEO, "Cause" shall mean the occurrence of any of the following events: (i) Executive's unauthorized misuse of the Company's trade secrets or proprietary information, (ii) Executive's conviction or plea of nolo contendere to a felony or a crime involving moral turpitude, (iii) Executive committing an act of fraud against the Company, or (iv) Executive's gross negligence or willful misconduct in the performance of his duties that has had or is likely to have a material adverse effect on the Company.
 Except for a failure, breach or refusal which, by its nature, cannot reasonably be expected to be cured, Executive shall have ten (10) business days from the delivery date of the Company's written notice of termination within which to cure any acts constituting Cause.